Spoiler-Free Review of “Thrash” on Netflix: A Forgettable Shark Flick that Lacks Bite

 So am I in or out?

-I hope you enjoyed the review and feel free to post your own thoughts and theories on Til Death Do Us Part in the comments section below.
+I hope you enjoyed the review and feel free to post your own thoughts and theories on SEND HELP in the comments section below.
 Thanks so much for reading and happy viewing!

 Best,